Collapse and Restructuring

 Learning Objective

-- Understand how historians create narratives to explain how societies rise and fall.
+- Understand and evaluate how historians create narratives to explain how societies rise and fall.

 New vocabulary?
 No problem!
 Let’s see what you know by matching up new words with previous knowledge and experiences.